opentelekomcloud-docs/cloud-create/umn/source/service_catalogs/openshift.rst

 5.1.
 Elastic Volume Service (EVS)
 ---------------------------------

-In OpenShift you can provision an EVS on OTC dynamically:
+In OpenShift you can provision an EVS on T-Cloud Public dynamically:

 1. Create a new **storage class** (e.g., :code:`ssd-csi`) with a volume type (e.g., :code:`SSD`):